Mazda Suitcase Car: Description

 The suitcase weighed 32 kg and it was 57x75 cm.
 The design began with a Samsonite suitcase and a pocket bike.
 The power plant was a 33.6cc 1.7 hp two-stroke engine.
 The suitcase car was designed to go up to 30 kph.
 There were slots in the case where the rear wheel axles could protrude and a slot through the case for a front wheel.

-The car was equipped with turn signals and brake lights.
-The car also had carpeting, disc brakes, headlights and a horn.
+The original "Green and Red" was equipped with just brake lights but the "American themed" and its successors the "Blue and black racing stripe" were equipped with turn signals and brake lights.
+The car also had a throttle, disc brakes, differential, headlights, foot pegs and a horn.
 No tools were needed to assemble the vehicle.

 Legacy

-There were only two known examples of the car but it is thought that there is only one Mazda Suitcase Car left.
-One of the prototype suitcase cars was accidentally destroyed after the 1991 Fantasyard event.
+There were only technically two known examples of the car but it is thought that there is only one original Mazda Suitcase Car left.

+The first "Original Green and Red" prototype suitcase car was accidentally destroyed after the 1991 Fantasyard event.

+The second "American-themed" suitcase that was featured at the 1992 New York International Automobile Show, as well as an appearance on The Oprah Winfrey Show, was crashed during a demonstration.